Guide to probate

 Most probate cases follow the same process, so below we'll start by outlining the main steps you'll go through if doing probate yourself and not enlisting the help of a specialist.

-You'll need a copy of the death certificate for each of the deceased's assets (eg, each bank account, credit card, mortgage etc), so before you can start probate, you'll need to register the death.
+You'll need a copy of the death certificate for each of the deceased's assets (for example each bank account, credit card, mortgage and so on), so before you can start probate, you'll need to register the death.

 2. Find out if there's a will